 A bit on my philosophy

-I have an extensive background in mindfulness and academic training in evidence-based psychodynamic therapies, mentalization based therapy, somatic therapy for PTSD and developmental trauma, anger management, and the relationship between Buddhist practice and psychotherapy.
-I have a particular interest in trauma, social anxiety, shame issues, and personality disorders. *I have been certified in Mentalization Based Treatment of personality disorders from the Anna Freud Centre in London.
+This philosophy comes from various sources.
+I have an extensive background in mindfulness and academic training in evidence-based psychodynamic therapies, mentalization based therapy, somatic therapy for PTSD and developmental trauma, emotion focused therapies, attachment-oriented approaches, anger management, and the relationship between Buddhist practice and psychotherapy.
+I have a particular interest in attachment disturbances, trauma, social anxiety, shame issues, and personality disorders. *I have been trained in Mentalization Based Treatment of personality disorders from the Anna Freud Centre in London.
 You can read more about my background as an academic, psychotherapist, Buddhist practitioner, attorney, musician, among other things here.

 Psychotherapy supports a clearer and stronger sense of who you are and what keeps you from being more confident and comfortable with yourself and in intimate relationships.
 It means gaining real insight into your values and what is limiting your ability to live openly and honestly according to those values.

-In short, therapy primarily supports you in fully accepting who you are.
+In short, therapy primarily supports you in fully accepting who you are as a relational being.
 That may sounds simplistic in theory.
-In practice, however, when you stop being in conflict with yourself as you are, your growth and creativity develop quite naturally on their own.
+In practice, however, when you stop being in conflict with yourself or being afraid of your inner life, growth and creativity develop quite naturally on their own.

 The therapies and theories that support the work have been shown clinically to heal trauma and generally make us more at ease, feel more real, resilient, and happier in life regardless of external conditions.